What Is A Radon Test, And How Does It Work?

 The biggest benefit of radon testing is peace of mind.
 Radon has no smell, taste, or color, and beyond contributing to the development of lung cancer, radon exposure has no symptoms that can be identified by a doctor.
 That means a radon test is the only way to make sure your home has a safe level of radon.

-Radon tests can also save you money if you’re trying to sell your home, because you can provide information about radon levels to potential buyers, and ensure you meet local codes related to radon compliance.
-The EPA also recommends that you test for radon when buying a home.
+If you are a home seller, a radon test can help you sell your home faster by providing information about radon levels upfront to potential buyers, and ensuring you meet local codes related to radon compliance.
+The EPA (Environmental Protection Agency) recommends that you test for radon when buying a home.
 That way, if high levels of radon are detected, you can request that the home seller install mitigation features, or you can back out of the purchase by utilizing your home inspection contingency.